ruchee/vimrc/vimfiles/bundle/vim-python/submodules/pycodestyle/CONTRIBUTING.rst

     congratulations :)

-At this point you can create a pull request back to the official pycodestyles repository for review!
+At this point you can create a pull request back to the official pycodestyle repository for review!
 For more information on how to make a pull request, GitHub has an excellent `guide`_.

 The current tests are written in 2 styles:

 * standard xUnit based only on stdlib unittest
-  (can be executed with nose)
 * functional test using a custom framework and executed by the pycodestyle itself when installed in dev mode.